 It turns out that 17.8 percent of me is fat.
 In other words, at 154.38 pounds, 27.437 pounds of me—equivalent to more than six two-liter bottles of soda—is blubber.

-“Excess fat” is a category for which I’m only 2.2 percentage points shy of qualifying.
-This is a range that indicates “excess accumulations of fat.”
+• “Excess fat” is a category for which I’m only 2.2 percentage points shy of qualifying.
+This is a range (from 20 to 30 percent for men, and from 30 to 40 percent for women) that indicates “excess accumulations of fat.”

-“So what body comp number do I need to get my abs to show?”
+“So what does my body comp need to be like to see my abs?”
 I ask.

 “We could only have a very rough idea about that seeing as everyone carries their fat differently,” she says.
 “It might be 15 percent, it could be 11 percent.”

 Now that I know where I’m at with fat, I ask Bishop what I can do to start driving my body fat down while not losing too much muscle.

 “If you’re working to get that number down, it’s likely there will be some combination of both fat and lean muscle mass lost,” she says.
 The appearance of that loss will depend on how I go about it.

 • Eat more protein: Consuming enough lean protein promotes fat loss and muscle gain.
 Pack enough of it into your breakfast, and you can head off the dips that result in late-day snack binges.
 Adding a daily shake to your regimen is an easy way to fit more protein into your diet.